Moon rocks are the filet mignon of weed, in a world in which weed is beef and everyone is a carnivore.

 I even heard of people making edibles from moon rocks, but I believe that using moon rocks for anything other than smoking is a complete waste of a perfect rock.

-These little babies will give you a perfect combination of a head and body high, all the while blowing you away like a piece of paper on the wind.
+These little babies will give you the perfect combination of a head and body high, all the while blowing you away like a piece of paper on the wind.

-Well, it is true ladies and gentlemen, sun rocks also exist, and let me tell you, they are the bomb.
-Sun rocks are moon rocks 2.0, as they have been discovered just recently.
+Well, it is true ladies and gentlemen, sun rocks also exist and let me tell you, they are the bomb.

-Sun rocks are made by rolling the cannabis buds into CO2 oil and then rolled into kief just like moon rocks.
+Sun rocks are made by rolling the cannabis buds into CO2 oil and then into kief.

-The CO2 oil is what really makes the difference, as the potency of these treats can go up to about 80% THC, compared to a relatively “mild” 60% in the regular moon rocks, mainly due to the difference in the oil quality used in the production process.
+The CO2 oil is what really makes the difference, as the potency of these treats can go up to about 80% THC, compared to a relatively “mild” 60% in the regular moon rocks.

 In high doses, sun rocks will most certainly give you one hell of a ride.
 In low to moderate doses, they will provide you with a powerful, yet relaxing and upbeat experience, and a delightful sense of bodily ease.